-That said, the first decade after the millennium was in some ways a golden era for Sicilian football, with the 2004-05 season being arguably the best collective Serie A season in the island’s history – Palermo and Messina placed in 6th and 7th respectively.
+That said, the first decade after the millennium was in some ways a golden era for Sicilian football, with the 2004/05 season being arguably the best collective Serie A season in the island’s history – Palermo and Messina placed in sixth and seventh respectively.
 Sicily has always been a force lower down the pyramid – between them, Catania, Messina and Palermo have won four Serie D, 14 Serie C (including C1, C2 and the reinvented Lega Pro) and seven Serie B titles – but its teams have not managed to replicate that success at the top level.

 “All those rulers,” writes di Lampedusa, “who landed by main force from every direction who were at once obeyed, soon detested, and always misunderstood, their only expressions works of art we couldn’t understand and taxes which we understood only too well and which they spent elsewhere.”

 So it was that external forces made a patchwork quilt of Sicily, creating enclaves of differing cultures, religions, and ways of life that survive to this day – although now in the more banal form of mere interprovincial animosity.